-5 Tips to Avoid Chronic Pain
+5 Tips to Manage Chronic Pain

 Living an active, healthy lifestyle not only improves our general well-being and health, but can also reduce our chances of developing chronic pain.
 Our body was built to move, and we need to understand that not all aches or soreness is cause for concern.
 Learn more.

 Your chances of developing chronic pain may be higher if you also are experiencing depression and anxiety.
 A recent study in the Journal of Pain showed that depression, as well as some of our thoughts about pain prior to total knee replacement, was related to long-term pain following the procedure.
-Make sure that you talk to your medical provider about your mental health throughout your treatment; it can help make your journey go much more smoothly following an injury or surgery.
+Talk to your medical provider about any mental health concerns during your treatment, following an injury or surgery.

 The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
 Learn more at our #ChoosePT page.

-Authored by Joseph Brence, PT, DPT, FAAOMPT, COMT, DAC
+Authored by Joseph Brence, PT, DPT